-Does Epilepsy Qualify Me for Disability Benefits?
+Does Epilepsy Qualify Me For Disability Benefits in Chicago, IL?

 If you have frequent and severe epileptic seizures that interfere with your activities of daily living and prevent you from maintaining employment, you may be eligible for Social Security disability benefits.